 - Neuromuscular disorders: We work with neuromuscular patients with the overall goal of keeping the lungs clear

 Whether your child is already in the hospital or on their way to us, our respiratory

-therapists are part of the medical team getting your child to where they need to be.
+therapists are part of the medical teams getting your child to where they need to

-- Neonatal and Pediatric Transport Teams, to provide breathing support for ill or injured children in transit to CHOG.
+- Neonatal and pediatric transport teams: Providing breathing support for ill or injured children in transit to CHOG.

-- Pediatric Evaluation Team, helping to quickly evaluate the condition of an inpatient child.
+- Pediatric Evaluation Team (PET): Helping to quickly evaluate the condition of an inpatient child.